top of page

 German Verb Conjugations Explained

 Verbs represent the action in a sentence that is performed by the subject.
 When you look up a verb in a dictionary, you'll find it there in the so-called "infinitive" form, which is the original form of the verb.
 Most infinitives in German end in -en.
-So, unlike the Romance languages that have several different infinitives, in German there is just one.
+So, unlike Romance languages, which have several different infinitives, there is just one in German.
 If you remove the -en at the end, you’re left with the stem or root of the verb, eg.

 spielen (infinitive)- en= spiel (stem), so infinitive- en= stem/root of the verb